wuyuanpei/TCPFishnet/README.md

 Number of packets dropped: 0
 Number of packets lost: 0
 ```
 There are some retransmission at the beginning.
+(We can see that the first retransmission happens after three pairs of ``??``, meaning that fast retransmission is working)

 ### Emulate
 - For "stop-and-wait":